Intern with the Indiana House Democrats

 No. Internships with the state legislature are partisan.
 Applicants should decide if they want a Democratic or Republican internship and then apply only for that internship.

-If you have questions about the IHDC Internship program, email Internship Director Anne Hancock at Anne.Hancock@iga.in.gov or reach her by phone at 317.232.9976.Contact us on Facebook
+If you have questions about the IHDC Internship Program, please email Internship Director Julian Winborn at Julian.Winborn@iga.in.gov or reach him by phone at 317.232.9798.Contact us on Facebook